MTabbutt/Cosmology/README.md

 <h4> SNe CrossCorrelations: </h4>
 - SNe Cross Correlations project.

+<h4> Reference Code: </h4>
+- Snippets of code that work such as: Matplotlib - Basemaps.

 <h4> Old: </h4>
 - Folder for old files or misc files.
 Room of Requirement for Code.
 Don't put important things in here.